 There are thousands of financial planners you could do business with.
-You should understand their process, how they manage your financial planning needs and what their investing philosophy is before making a final decision.
+You should understand their process, how they manage your financial planning needs, and what their investment philosophy is before making a final decision.
 There is a chance, if you choose the right advisor, it could be a relationship that lasts decades.
 Why not make sure their beliefs align with yours upfront?

 I believe in a planning first investment philosophy.
 I want to know your goals and priorities before we discuss the investments you own or my recommendations.
 You can read more about my financial planning philosophy here.
 Once I have a thorough understanding of your goals, I want to understand your tolerance for risk.

 Before we invest our clients’ money, we ask them to complete a risk tolerance questionnaire.
 My conservative and yours are probably different, so let’s make sure we’re on the same page.
 Risk tolerance is uniquely specific to you, the investor, and no one can give you the “right” answer, but you.
 I also understand that it may change over time, so we’ll revisit it regularly.